Wednesday, May 22, 2013

 1 clove Garlic

-1 ounce Dark Soya sauce
+1 oz Dark Soya Sauce

-1 teaspoon Coriander powder
+1 tsp Coriander Powder

 1 teaspoon Lemon Grass

-1 teaspoon Hot Chili paste
+1 teaspoon Hot Chili Paste

 1 glass Red Wine (optional)

-1 ounce Water
+1 oz Water

-1. Dice the meat into 3/4 inch square cubes and put onto bamboo skewers (about 4 per stick).
+1. Dice the meat into 3/4 inch square cubes.

-2. Combine all the marinade ingredients into a food processor and make into a smooth paste.
+3. Combine all the marinade ingredients into a food processor and make into a smooth paste.

-3. Pour this over the prepared sate's and leave to marinade for at least 2 hours.
+4. Pour this over the prepared sate's and leave to marinade for at least 2 hours.

-4. Cook the sate's on the barbeque or under the grill for 5-10 minutes until done and serve with hot Peanut Sauce.
+5. Cook the sate's on the barbeque or under the grill for 5-10 minutes until done.

 Gado-Gado: